tgstation/tgstation/code/datums/components/README.md

 ### Vars

 1. `/datum/var/list/datum_components` (private)
-    * Lazy list of all components a datum has   (TODO: Make this a typecache with longer paths overwriting shorter ones maybe?
-It'd be weird)
+    * Lazy associated list of type -> component/list of components.
 1. `/datum/component/var/enabled` (protected, boolean)
     * If the component is enabled.
 If not, it will not react to signals
     * TRUE by default